accessibility-exchange/platform/README.md

 - [NPM](https://docs.npmjs.com/cli/v7) commands may be executed by using `npm <command>`.
 - [Artisan](https://laravel.com/docs/8.x/artisan) commands may be executed by using `php artisan <command>`.

+### Running tests

+The project uses [Pest](http://pestphp.com) for testing.
+Running tests locally requires the presence of a database named `accessibilityexchange_test`.
+For more information about testing Laravel, [read the documentation]().

 ### Development workflow

 - This project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), enforced by [commitlint](https://commitlint.js.org/).